 Whether you’re a food lover, craving a hit of adrenaline, want to take a break from it all, are seeking out some Scottish heritage on a Eurotrip or looking for that perfect place for romance, there’s something for everyone on Scotland’s west coast.
 Here are my favourite activities from my recent visit.

-1. For Adventurers: Take the Caledonian sleeper train
+1. Take the Caledonian sleeper train from London to Glasgow

 Sure, it takes a little over an hour to fly from London to Scotland, but isn’t travel as much about the journey as the destination?
 By taking the Caledonian Sleeper you’ll avoid the scrum and stress of the airport, you won’t get charged more if you decide to pack that extra kilt and, better yet, the Caledonia Sleeper is benefitting from a £100 million revamp.